 Regardless of the cause, the impairment adversely affects academic performance.

-Autistic: Students with the “Autistic” classification have a pervasive developmental disability that may impact their ability to interact socially and communicate, both verbally and nonverbally.
+Autism: Students with the “Autism” classification have a pervasive developmental disability that may impact their ability to interact socially and communicate, both verbally and nonverbally.
 These students are often resistant to changes in environment and routine, and find comfort in repetition.